 You can probably tell by the name that we think this granola is the bomb!
 And I’m not kidding around here, it really is!
 Not only is it absolutely delicious, but it’s one of the few soaked granola recipes I’ve found that soaks oats properly for optimal nutrition.

 This awesome recipe comes from Shannon of Cooking God’s Way.
-I simply tweaked it to my family’s liking.
-Hope you enjoy it too!
-You can also use this granola to make your own delicious Homemade Granola Bars!
+I simply adapted it better suit our taste preferences.
+And besides enjoying it with a splash of milk or in a yogurt parfait, you can also use this granola to make your own delicious Homemade Granola Bars!

 To help, I’ve divided the recipe into two steps to make it easier to follow and have also provided a step-by-step Soaked Granola Photo Tutorial below:

-1) Step One: Soaking – Be sure to mix the oats and rye into the wet ingredients thoroughly to ensure all ingredients are well combined.
-I highly recommend soaking the oats for at least 24 hours.
-(I usually soak for 24–36 hours.)
+1) Step One: Soaking – Be sure to mix the oats and rye flakes (or buckwheat groats, if GF) into the wet ingredients thoroughly to ensure all ingredients are well combined.
+I highly recommend soaking the oats for at least 18-24 hours.
+(I do not recommend soaking beyond that time as mold can develop, especially in the warmer summer climates.)

 2) After soaking time is completed.
 Soaked oats are ready for step two …